bertverhees/semanticdatabase/README.md

 This readme will be expanded later.

 # License
-The code is to be used under restrictions and liberties of GPL-2.0, see license-file.
+The code is to be used under restrictions and liberties of GPL-2.0 and Universal FOSS-exception, see license-file.